Friday, October 31, 2025

 Nothing feels quite like the sweet relief of turning on your AC on the first hot day of the year.
 In addition to having a decade of experience covering heating and cooling appliances, I’m also someone who hates being hot, so crisp, refreshing AC is something I’m personally passionate about.
 To find the best air conditioners, I talked to HVAC experts and tested over 20 units to see how effective, quiet, and energy-efficient they are.

 Our top pick is the Frigidaire Gallery GHWW085TE1, which is one of the quietest and most efficient ACs we’ve ever tested.
 It replaces the Midea U Inverter Window Air Conditioner as our top pick, which was recently voluntarily recalled because its U-shaped design (which allows you to open your window even with the AC installed) led to mold issues in some units.
-Midea confirmed to Business Insider that new units being sold have been repaired to fix the issue.
-We’re planning on testing one of these repaired units before we reconsider the Midea U for the top spot.
+We recently tested a repaired unit, and while we still recommend the Midea U, it remains unseated by the Frigidaire Gallery.

 Keep in mind that you’ll need single- or double-hung windows to properly install a traditional AC.
 All other window types will benefit from the best portable air conditioners.
 Our portable air conditioners versus window air conditioners guide details the differences between these styles if you’re unsure which is best for your needs.